dhoyle/splicedocs-jekyll/pages/Tutorials/Ingest/ImportParameters.md

     1. Scans (sample) the data
     2. Collects a rowkey histogram
-    3. Uses that historgram to calculate the split key for the table
+    3. Uses that histogram to calculate the split key for the table
     4. Uses the calculated split key to split the table into HFiles

 Please review the [Bulk HFile Import Walkthrough](tutorials_ingest_importexampleshfile.html) topic to understand how importing bulk HFiles works.